saadraj4/rock-paper-scissor/README.md

 # rock-paper-scissor
-Rock Paper Scissor game developedin kotlin as a mobile app
+Rock Paper Scissor game developed in kotlin as a mobile app